 Errors on Gift Aid claims can result in charities owing repayment to HMRC.
 We recommend working with an accountant to check your Gift Aid processes.

 UK-based organizations can easily set up GiftAid functionality on any of their campaigns.
-This setting can be found in the Advanced Options > Checkout Options section of Campaign setup.
+This setting can be found in the Checkout Options of the Experience setup.

 Enabling this option will show a new section in the checkout process for supporters to indicate that they would like to Gift Aid their donation.
 They will then be asked to provide any additional information that you need.
 This information submitted by supporters will be readily available to you in the reporting area to help you claim Gift Aid.